larsbrinkhoff/its-presentation/PITCHME.md

 ### Beginnings

-- At the MIT AI group
+- At the Project MAC AI group
 - For their PDP-6 computer
 - Grew from singe-user tools
 - First version 1967